-Taxonomy and biogeography - particularly on snails and tortoises.
-The ecological and conservation significance of basic taxonomic work is indicated by my work on Indian Ocean giant tortoises.
+Evolutionary history - the ecological and conservation significance of basic taxonomy work is indicated by my work on Indian Ocean giant tortoises.
 The development of the giant tortoise conservation project enabled me to pursue research into the morphological, behavioural and dietary adaptations of these species and to start investigating their role in island ecosystems.
-This has led to an interest in tortoise and turtle evolution
+This has led to an interest in tortoise and turtle evolution, and an unexpected investigation into hunting behaviour shown by some giant tortoises.

 Partula snails- taxonomy, evolution and conservation of the historically important snail family and their infamous predators Euglandina rosea snails and Platydemus flatworms